rudra-singh1/Active-Noise-Cancellation-Project/README.md

 # Active Noise Cancellation Project for Leaf Blowers

 This project aimed to develop an active noise cancellation (ANC) algorithm to reduce the noise from leaf blowers.
 The goal was to improve sleep quality by cancelling out the 102-112 dB noise from leaf blowers.
-Developed by Rudra Prakash Singh in collaboration with Dr. Ashwin Ashok of the MORSE Lab at Georgia State University.
+Developed by Rudra Prakash Singh in collaboration with Georgia State University Computer Science Department.

 ## Background